miklevin/MikeLev.in/_posts/2025-02-27-workflow-script-for-ai.md

 assistants are now the final the nail in the coffin of innovation.
 Over-training on conventional and not always the best patterns is ingrained in the frontier model LLMs, and nearly impossible to overcome.
-Any future Mozart Amadeus will inevitably have their spirit and creativity squashed by by the irrepressible spirit of Antonio Salieri that will systematically wrangle, corral and coerce you into mediocrity.
+Any future Mozart Amadeus will inevitably have their spirit and creativity squashed by the irrepressible spirit of Antonio Salieri that will systematically wrangle, corral and coerce you into mediocrity.

 > Not to belittle the much maligned Salieri, who was supposed to be very good,
 > but just no Mozart.
 Doing truly creative work with AI will take as much work